Sirmadeira/psycho_project/README.md

   * Extremely dynamic movement - Dashes, parry gun play and sword play

 ## CURRENT DESIGN ORDER
-  1. We start with asset_loader_plugin.
-He loads all of our assets.
-He will run in parallel with the ui_plugin.
+1. **Asset Loader Plugin**
+   - This plugin is responsible for loading all of our assets.

+2. **Ui Plugin**
+   - Initializes the main menu.

+3. **Modular Character Plugin**
-  2. Than we run the mod_char_plugin.
-He basically structures the base skeleton for our modular characters.
+   - Structures the base skeleton for our modular characters.

-  3. After that we create our main physical rigidbody he controls movement and so on and after that we create the Player in the player_effects_plugin.
-Basically an entity with a bunch of details
+4. **Main Physical Rigidbody Plugin**
+   - Creates our main physical rigidbody which controls movement.

+5. **Player Effects Plugin**
+   - Creates the Player entity, incorporating various details and properties.

+6. **Form Hitbox Plugin**
-  4. Than we run the whole form_hitbox_plugin, the one who will handle the ragdoll state and the hitboxes.
-That well controls it.
+   - Handles the ragdoll state and manages hitboxes.

-  5. Thant we run the camera_plugin basically the guy who will follow our player.
-  6. All the other plugins are stateless meaning the run, right in the first frame.
+7. **Camera ingame Plugin**
+   - Ensures the camera follows our player.

+8. **Other Stateless Plugins**
+   - Plugins that have not put too much work on

 Cheerios,
 Sirmadeira!